Trip Overview of Everest Base Camp Trek

 Stay fit and do some training before the trek

 We offer you lots of training packages other than the Everest base camp short trek.
 You can choose the best according to your need.
 We above the Himalaya will try our best to provide you what you need.
 With a team of experts and well-trained members, we are always ready to serve you.
-Get ready to achieve your goal of traveling to the lap of the world tallest mountain.
-The following are the various types of trekking packages we provide you.
+Get ready to achieve your goal of traveling to the lap of the world’s tallest mountain.

 Duration: 12 Days from Kathmandu to Kathmandu

 Everest base camp trek is the difficult grade treks, which are 5 to 7 hours walking each day one or two days are a little longer too and some days are shorter.
 The trails are mixed starting part is well- marked and wide and the upper part is mostly less well-traveled, rockier underfoot, and steeper. we are making an acclimatization day in our difficult trek after trekking3,4 days.
 The difficult trek goes up to 5500m in height.

 This is the zone of less oxygen and our bodies start to notice and adjust to the reduced air pressure (and therefore reduced availability of oxygen) We ask that you have a good level of fitness and stamina: if you’re comfortable going on multi-day walks in mountainous terrain in your home country you swim, cycle, run or take a fitness class a couple of times a week you should find this trek within your means.
 You don’t need to be an experienced trekker to enjoy this trip but you should feel very comfortable hiking in the mountains,.
 The chances of altitude sickness are high on this trek so you need to trek slowly and drink plenty of water and carry enough warm clothing.